The emergency department (ED)

 Why you may need to wait

-There are a lot of places where care, tests and results may take time and this can lead to waiting.
 EDs are carefully staffed with more doctors and nurses when we know there will be more patients.
-But even so, if we have a lot of people needing care, we need to ask people to wait.
+But if we have a lot of people needing care, we need to ask people to wait.

 Bringing a family member or friend

-You may take one family member or friend into the examination room with you.
-You cannot bring more than one person because of limited space.
+You may take 1 family member or friend into the examination room with you.
+You cannot bring more than 1 person because of limited space.
 It is also to protect the privacy and comfort of all patients.
-Sometimes just a curtain separates you and the next patient.
-They may be seriously ill and need peace and quiet.

-It's important that the ED is a safe place for patients and healthcare staff.
-If you are aware of any loud or unwelcome behaviour, please let a member of staff know.
+If you are aware of any loud or unwelcome behaviour, let a member of staff know.